-sendCashoutAck(CashoutAckRequest request);
+SendCashoutAckAsync (CashoutAckRequest request);

 This method sends a cash-out acknowledgement message to MTS and returns an acknowledgement response from MTS.
 For information on the content of the “request” argument, see the Acknowledgement Messages (v3.0) documentation.
 For the response, see Acknowledgement Reply Messages (v3.0)